bratislava/bratislava.github.io/docs/recipes/alerting/endpoint_alert.md

         _Note, Grafana can only work and alert on numeric responses, therefore your endpoint has to return some sort of a number_

-  6. Next, we need to add "Math" expression where we check our whether response is correct.
+  6. Next, we need to add "Math" expression where we check out whether response is correct.
 In our example case, we want alert if response status is not `200`
   ![infinity math expression](./.attachments/infinity_math_example.png "Example of Math expression for infinity alert")

   7. We need to define alert condition.
 Select the name of our "Math" expression and set check interval (`Evaluate`) and for how long should the alert be pending before firing (`for`).